 Themes running through this book include racism, the conflict between Dove and Garnet, and local crime.
 There’s still a hint of conflict between Hud, who is responsible as part of the sheriff’s department for fair security, and Gabe, who attends fair events but has no jurisdiction over criminal events in Paso Robles.
 There is also rivalry between the sheriff’s department and the Paso Robles Police.

 Racism Rears Its Head as the Fair Begins

 In the book, a new fair director, Levi Clark, an African-American, has been appointed.
 Not everyone is happy about it, and there are rumors that he was an affirmative action appointee who might not be the best person for the job.
 Benni considered him very qualified and had known him since he began at the fair cleaning restrooms years earlier, and she had watched as he had worked his way up to fair manager.

 Early in the fair, Benni learned Levi had received some letters insinuating he hadn’t received his job fairly and that he might have bitten off more than he could chew, and that he might be sorry.
 These had been reported to the Paso Robles Police Department, but not to the sheriff’s department.
-It’s evident when Hud learns this he is upset he wasn’t notified, since his department has jurisdiction over the fair.
+It’s evident when Hud learns this that he is upset he wasn’t notified.
+After all, his department has jurisdiction over the fair.

 Fair Food and the New Hospitality Center

 Benni loves the fair atmosphere and its tempting fair-only deep fried avocados, deep-fried Twinkies, and other fattening treats.
 For her, it’s like an annual reunion of the agriculture people she has interacted with for years.
 She likes to hang out at the Hospitality Center, informally known as the Bull Pen, with other fair Booster Buddies.